JCook21/dotfiles/README.md

 ## Installation

-This project uses [Antigen](https://github.com/zsh-users/antigen) to manage zsh plugins.
-If you're using zsh and not bash make sure to clone this project using the --recursive option to get the antigen submodule checked out (or update the submodule after cloning).
-Once you've cloned this project create symlinks from your home directory to any of the dotfiles in this repo that you wish to use, e.g. 'ln -nfs dotfiles/.zshrc .'.
+This project use [homesick] (https://github.com/technicalpickles/homesick) to manage the dotfiles it contains.
+Once you've installed homesick and add this repository as a castle installing the dotfiles is as simple as calling 'homesick symlink dotfiles'.
+You will also need to start vim and run ':BundleInstall' to install the plugins I use.